semaphoreci-demos/semaphore-demo-ios-swift-xcode/README.md

 - [ ] Check that 'Burj Khalifa' exists in the list and tap on it
 - [ ] Check that 'Shanghai Tower' exists in the list and tap on it
 - [ ] Tap on a tower entry and check the details match that tower

+## What I learned

+Learn from mistakes, see closed issues in this repo.

 ## Reference links